Comcast Program Manager Salary | $62K-$113K+ | Levels.fyi

 The median Program Manager compensation in United States package at Comcast totals $113K per year.
-View the base salary, stock, and bonus breakdowns for Comcast's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Comcast's total compensation packages.
 Last updated: 9/23/2025

 Company